hastec-fr/apash/README.md

 # 2024-11-22T16:25:50.357+0100 [TRACE] Math.abs (7): Out
 ```
 Here its a simple example but the stack could become very verbose too.<br/>
-So a system of black/white list exist in order to select which log could be output.
+So a system of black/white lists exist in order to select which log could be output.

 ```bash
 APASH_LOG_LEVEL="$APASH_LOG_LEVEL_TRACE"